Requirements for all Interns & Volunteers:

 Hands on Peru respects the confidentiality of all who come into CESAPU, and volunteers are not permitted to take pictures of patients or children without their consent.
 (All patients have signed a consent form releasing their photos, but nevertheless, we are not the classic third-world photo-op.)
 We work with a vulnerable population and have a responsibility to protect their privacy.
 Photos are permitted only if you have consent.
 A professional photographer will be present in many cases, and will gladly share any and all photos taken of you in CESAPU.

-All volunteers travel at their own risk.
+International travel always has some level of danger.
+All volunteers participate at their own risk.

 FOR MEDICAL VOLUNTEERS & INTERNS:

 Certificates - No certificates are required.

 EMT, phlebotomy (particularly for the campaign against anemia), doula, CPR certification is a plus

 Training - No previous training is required.

 A local Peruvian doctor will teach 3 medical classes per week to prepare the students for what they may see in the clinic(s).
 These class topics cover everything from vital signs, blood pressure, auscultation techniques, to vaccine and IV insertion, labor & delivery, surgical aseptic techniques, common Peruvian diseases, Peruvian public health, and more.